-9.3.
+8.3.
 Global bioenergetics

-Movement is a form of energy (kinetic) and everything which moves (steam engines or animal muscles) requires input of the energy it expends or loses as heat.
+Movement is a form of energy (kinetic) and everything which moves (steam engines, electric motors or animal muscles) requires input of the energy it expends - and more, since some is lost as heat.
 Animals get their energy from the nutrients they ingest - food.
-Plants are autotrophs, making their own nourishment, converting energy from the sun into mostly carbohydrates, which we can then eat.
+Plants are autotrophs, meaning that they make their own nourishment, converting energy from the sun into mostly carbohydrates, which we can then eat.
 Humans are heterotrophs, "hetero" meaning "other".
 We must get our nourishment from others, meaning plants and other animals.